samueleblanc/MatTalX/CONTRIBUTING.md

 #### TO(maybe)DO
 - New packages are welcomed!
 However, please submit packages that might benefit multiple users.
-- Cleaning up the code (including HTML and CSS) or simply adding comments is always appreciated!
+- Cleaning up the code (including HTML and CSS) or simply adding comments that helps with code readability is always appreciated!